reichlab/covid19-forecast-hub/data-processed/METADATA.md

 Like an acknowledgement in a manuscript, you can acknowledge funding here.

-### team_experience

-???  what is expected here?

 ### model_output

-A url for a dashboard, or similar, for your model forecasts.
+A url for a dashboard, or similar, that displays your model forecasts.

-??? is this accurate?

 ### model_repo